FAQs

 A postpartum doula specializes in the early days, weeks and months after birth.
 We support new parents with recovery, baby care, feeding, emotional well-being, and easing the transition into parenthood.
 Think of a postpartum doula as “mothering the mother” so you can heal, bond, and rest.

-A lactation educator —sometimes also called a Lactation Counselor, Lactation Specialist, or Breastfeeding Educator—provides evidence-based education and guidance around breastfeeding and chestfeeding, and overall baby feeding.
+A lactation counselor — sometimes also called a Lactation Education Counselor, Lactation Specialist, or Breastfeeding Educator — provides evidence-based education and guidance on breastfeeding, chestfeeding, pumping, and all aspects of baby feeding.

 Do I really need a postpartum doula?